Malled to death: How investors can benefit from the fear of retail property

 The history of malls – sowing the seeds of destruction

 The evolution of the mall sector provides an interesting and critical perspective for today’s markets.
 The creation of the first enclosed mall took place in 1956, with Southdale Mall in Edina, Minnesota.
 The Southdale property had 72 stores, two levels, and was “anchored” by two department store tenants, Donaldson’s and Dayton’s.
-Prior to Southdale, almost all other shopping centres had been open air with stores connected by outdoor passageways.
+Prior to Southdale, almost all other shopping centers had been open air with stores connected by outdoor passageways.
 The concept was a hit with the press and consumers, and a template for almost every future mall was born.

 If one mall is good, are many more malls better?
 Malls generally suffer now because there are too many.
 The catalyst for the mall excess was a tax law passed in 1954 that allowed for accelerated depreciation.
 The intention of the tax law was to stimulate investment in manufacturing.
 The unintended consequence was that mall developers could recoup the cost of their investment much more quickly, creating a development incentive.
 Rather than develop where demographics dictated a need, mall developers were quickly adding projects for the tax break.
 The incentive to build new malls, as opposed to maintaining existing malls, also created a substantial decline in quality by the late 1990s.
 The culling of excess malls has been going on for years.
 For example, between 2007 and 2009, 400 of the largest 2,000 malls closed (20%).